Your gut microbiome is filled with trillions of bacterial organisms.

-This is why it’s so important to cultivate a healthy assortment of good bacteria in your gut.
-But this is achieved by more than just eating healthy foods.
-To develop and maintain an optimal microbiome, you need to have the right mix of probiotics (bacterial strains) and prebiotics (food for those bacterial strains).
+This is achieved by doing more than just following a gut-microbiome-friendly eating plan.
+To develop and maintain an optimal gut microbiome, you need to have the right mix of probiotics (bacterial strains) and prebiotics (food for those bacterial strains).

 What are probiotics and prebiotics?

-You may be familiar with probiotics, which are friendly strains of bacteria found in foods such as yogurt, pickles, and sourdough.
+You may be familiar with probiotics, which are "friendly" strains of bacteria found in foods such as yogurt, pickles, and sourdough.

 While probiotics can help maintain a healthy gut microbiome, the important role of prebiotics is often overlooked.